 the Public Trustee, if so appointed by power of attorney or other instrument of appointment, may act within the scope of the authority conferred on the Public Trustee as effectually as the person could have acted and may exercise all discretionary and other powers delegated by the principal as fully as the principal could have exercised them.

-[Section 12A inserted by No. 9 of 2008 s.
+[Section 12A inserted: No. 9 of 2008 s.
 14.]

 13. Application for removal of executor or administrator of an estate and for administration by the Public Trustee